zgulde/cods/README.md

 When a site is setup, the server will also be setup for automated builds and deployments with git.
 This is accomplished through a `post-receive` git hook.
-This functionality is two-fold: there is a simple setup, and the ability to do somethings more advanced.
+This functionality is two-fold: there is a simple setup, and the ability to do somethings more advanced (see the customizing deployment section below).
 When the site is created, an empty git repository will be initialized in a directory in your home directory named after the site name, for example:

     ~/example.com/repo.git